andrealaspina/galerkin/README.md

 - `Simulation`: Defines the simulation type and the physical problem, including optional settings for restart, parallel execution, and multiprecision computing.

-- `Parameters(iD)`: Specifies the main discretization-dependent parameters, such as the formulation, the analytical solution, the polynomial degree, the physical coefficients (e.g., density, Young's modulus, etc.), and formulation-related parameters (e.g., stabilization parameter, Nitsche's penalty parameter, etc.).
+- `Parameters(iD)`: Specifies the main discretization-dependent parameters, such as the formulation, the analytical solution, the polynomial degree, the physical coefficients, and formulation-related parameters.
 If $N$ discretizations are coupled, the parameters must be set for each ($\text{iD} = 1,\dots,N$).

 - `Geometry(iD)`: Stores the geometry of all discretizations as `DiscreteGeometry` objects, leveraging MATLAB's [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).